b0oh/lol/README.md

 ## Plans

-* Full erlang forms support: float, binary, characters, strings with interpolation, etc
+* Full erlang forms support: float, binary, characters, strings with interpolation, records, maps, etc
 * Full erlang syntax support: receive, clauses for functions and lambdas, etc
-* Improve lol forms support: let, def, etc
+* Improve lol forms support: let, do, def, etc
 * Extended importing and name aliasing
 * Macroses
-* deftransform form for providing macroses for erlang from lol
+* ```deftransform``` form for providing macroses for _Erlang_ from _Lol_
+* Translation right in Erlang sources
 * stdlib
+* Write Lol on Lol

+It is dedicated to “Let Over Lambda” and “Land of Lisp”.

 ---